atlefren/BBol3/readme.md

 A function that wraps the returned layers in Backbone collections.
 See examples/layerlist.html

+#### bbol3.FeatureModel & bbol3.FeatureCollection
+Provides functionality for mapping an openlayers vector layer and features to Backbone models and views.

+##### Usage:

+Create a new bbol3.FeatureModel (or a subclass) by passing it data that has a "geometry" field as a geoJSON geometry. ie:

+    new bbol3.FeatureCollection([{
+        "name": "myname",
+        "geometry": {"type":"Point","coordinates":[10.0, 10.0]}
+    }])

+The geometry field will be converted to a "feature"-attribute on the model, this is in fact an ol vector feature, and the geometry attribute will be unset.
+The created feature will also be extended to be able to pass Backbone-style events.

+The FeatureCollection also handles selects and hover events, and should be given two openlayers style obects in the options-dict:

+        new bbol3.FeatureCollection(
+            featureList,
+        {
+            featureStyle: styleForNormal,
+            selectStyle: styleForSelected
+        }
+    );

+Expects the feature attribute to trigger the following events:
+- over
+- out
+- select
+- deselect

+These events changes the feature style and further triggers these events on the model, so that views can act accordingly.

+The FeatureCollection also provides a getLayer()-method, that returns an ol vector layer with a feature for all it's models.

+See examples/ol3demo.html for usage.

+Under development

+#### bbol3.ListMapView,
+Base Backbone view that can be used to provided map-list interactions as in Havnebase.

+Assumes that the model bassed has a feature property (which should be an ol3 vector feature)

+Assumes that the model triggers the following events:
+- over: for mouseover on marker
+- out: for mouseout on marker
+- select: for marker click
+- deselect: for deselect marker

+This view triggers the same events on the models based on DOM-events (can be overridden in events).

+To use this class, subclass it and override the following methods:

+- render
+- highlight
+- unhighlight
+- select  (be sure to call super though)
+- deselect (be sure to call super though)

+See ol3demo.html for example use

+#### BBol3.Markers
+Sets up a marker style (based on provided markers) with an optional zIndex.

+Usage:

+    var markerCreator = new bbol3.Markers('/path/to/markers/folder');
+    var myMarker = markerCreator.createMarkerStyle('red', 'md'); //creates a medium red marker var myMarker = markerCreator.createMarkerStyle('green', 'sm', 1000); //creates a large green marker with z-index 1000

+Use the createMarkerStyleDict in the same fasihon to get a POJO (ie not wrapped i ol.styleStyle).
+This is useful for creating more complicated rules and such.

 Running tests
 -------------
 0. Make sure nodejs is installed